-Join our volunteer team at One of New England's Largest No-kill Animal Shelters.
+Join our volunteer team at Northeast Animal Shelter!

 Caring for all the animals at NEAS is very rewarding, but it is also a lot of work.
-To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet and Application.
-When you are ready to volunteer, you can print the application and mail it to us, or you can fill in our Online Volunteer Application Form.
+You must be 18 or over to volunteer at NEAS.
+(Please see our Ways You Can Help if under 18 list).
+To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet.
+When you are ready to volunteer, you can apply online.

-Please fill out our online application, and we will get back to you in a few days.
-If you don't hear from us, check your spam folder or follow up with a phone call to Jen, (978) 745-9888 X305.
+Please fill out our online application, and we will get back to you as soon as possible.
+If you don't hear from us, check your spam folder or follow up with an email or phone call to our Volunteer Manager (978) 745-9888 X305.
 We would love to have you on our team.

 - Walking dogs/socializing cats